High School Summer Program

 - All courses must be complete by the last day of school.
 No refunds given after the first day of class.

 - Students will be expected to display appropriate behavior.
 Failure to do so may result in suspension and/or removal from the summer program.
 Suspensions will be counted as absences.

-- Students enrolled in Virtual PE that do not attend the pre-testing session will be withdrawn and refunded automatically.
-The pre-testing session is mandatory and consideration of that date should be made prior to registering for the course.
+- Students enrolled in Virtual PE that do not complete the pre-testing session will be withdrawn and refunded automatically.
+The pre-testing session is mandatory.
 Post-testing sessions are also mandatory.

 - Students enrolled in Classroom PE are permitted one absence.
 A 2nd absence could potentially be made up if scheduled ahead of time with an instructor.
 A 3rd absence will result in an automatic withdrawal.